wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 indexed left to right, beginning with zero.
-The values of all nodes are calculated from the leaf nodes and up towards the root node using the first 32 bytes of the output of the SHA-512 hash algorithm [SHS].
+The values of all nodes are calculated from the leaf nodes and up towards the root node using the first 32 bytes of the output of the SHA-512 hash algorithm
+{{RFC6234}}.
 For leaf nodes, the byte 0x00 is prepended to the nonce before applying the hash function.
 For all other nodes, the byte 0x01 is concatenated with first the left and then the right child node value before applying the hash function.
 The value of the Merkle tree's root node is included in the ROOT tag of the response.
 The index of a request's nonce node is included in the INDX tag of the response.
 The values of all sibling nodes in the path between a request's nonce node and the root node is stored in the PATH tag so that the client can reconstruct and validate the value in the ROOT tag using its nonce.
 These values are each 32 bytes and are stored one after the other with no additional padding or structure.
 The order in which they are stored is described in the next section.

 ### Root Value Validity Check Algorithm